-SECTION 4.2 GENERAL LAND USE CONSIDERATIONS
+GENERAL LAND USE CONSIDERATIONS

-The following outlines general land use considerations for residential and commercial areas of the community.
+The following outlines general land use considerations for residential and commercial areas of the community.-Specific changes are outlined in the next section.

 Residential

 It is important to consider the built environment when reviewing proposed building and redevelopment projects.
 A community that examines the scale, size, and function of residential areas enables people to connect with their neighbors and community.